vespa-engine/sample-apps/commerce-product-ranking/README.md

 </pre>

 This run file can then
-be evaluated using [trec_eval](https://github.com/usnistgov/trec_eval) utility.
+be evaluated using the [trec_eval](https://github.com/usnistgov/trec_eval) utility.

-Download the query-product relevance judgments in TREC format:
+Download a pre-processed query-product relevance judgments in TREC format:

 <pre data-test="exec">
 $  curl -L -o test.qrels \